You’re on candid camera! But what are the video surveillance laws in Arkansas?

 In most jurisdictions, a private place is anywhere that the person can expect a certain level of privacy.
-These locations include bathrooms, dressing rooms, showers, and bedrooms.
+These locations include bathrooms, locker rooms, changing rooms, showers, and bedrooms.

-In Arkansas, you can legally record individuals in private places but need their consent.
+In Arkansas, state law says you can legally record individuals in private places but need their consent.

 It’s important to note that just because your state may not appear on this list doesn’t mean you have carte-blanche to install cameras wherever you want without disclosing this information.

 Here are a few things to keep in mind if your state doesn’t have specific laws regarding video surveillance.

 The Absence of Video Surveillance Laws

 If there are no laws in your state surrounding video surveillance that means you can’t get in trouble for installing cameras in private places, right?
 Wrong.

 The absence of a law means that the judge has no set rules to follow when presiding over the case.
 This may or may not work in your favor.

 Each case is handled on an individual basis, which means the judge might deem your actions justified or may rule in favor of the victim whos’ rights were violated.